apacheignite/documentation/compute-grid/checkpointing.md

   "rows": 4
 }
 [/block]
 `CheckpointSpi` is provided in `IgniteConfiguration` and passed into Ignition class at startup.
+By default no-op checkpoint SPI is used.
 [block:api-header]
 {
   "type": "basic",